climate-tech-handbook/climate-tech-handbook/docs/event-format-trivia-night.md

 1. Find a partner

-1. Pick a Venue
+2. Pick a Venue

-2. Prepare questions
+3. Prepare questions

-3. Create a Sharable Event
+4. Create a Sharable Event

-4. Share the Event
+5. Share the Event

-5. Show Up
+6. Put on a show

-6. Share the Results
+7. Share the Results
 :::

 ## 1. Find a partner